European Identity - A teaching project |

 4. They are open to pluralist education, science and culture.

-How has this come into existence ?
+this come into existence ?

 Has it always been like this ?